Learn ‘who’ command in Linux and related files. Understand its usage, different options, and scenarios in which command can be useful.

 8. User’s message status

-By observing users messages status, one can determine which user wont be receiving broadcast message if sent.
-This will help analyzing which user may not be aware of happenings which are notified through broadcast message.
-Mainly system reboot, shutdown sent outs broadcast messages to all logged in users.
-If some user dont see it, he may loose his work during system down event.
+By observing the user’s messages status, one can determine which user won’t be receiving a broadcast message is sent.
+This will help to analyze which user may not be aware of happenings that are notified through broadcast messages.
+Mainly system reboot, shutdown sent outs broadcast messages to all logged-in users.
+If some users don’t see it, he may lose his work during the system down event.